 Arkansas charges sales tax on locksmith services in most cases.
 Check with the Arkansas Department of Finance and Administration about your specific situation.

-As a self-employed locksmith, you’ll pay self-employment tax (15.3%) plus income tax.
-Set aside 25-30% of every payment for taxes so you’re not scrambling in April.
+As a self-employed locksmith, you will pay self-employment tax (15.3 percent) plus income tax.
+Set aside 25 to 30 percent of every payment for taxes so you are not scrambling in April.

 Common Challenges for New Locksmiths in Arkansas

-Let’s talk about what actually trips people up when they’re starting out.
+What actually trips people up when they are starting out:

 Slow Starts Are Normal

-Your phone won’t ring constantly in month one.
-Building a reputation takes 6-12 months of consistent work and good service.
+Your phone will not ring constantly in month one.
+Building a reputation takes 6 to 12 months of consistent work and good service.

 Keep another income source at first if possible.
 You need breathing room to build your business without panicking about every missed call.